Tenshin000/CogniPredictAD/README.md

 Furthermore, three cognitive scores (CDRSB, LDELTOTAL, and mPACCdigit) provide a very strong diagnostic signal in this dataset: their presence largely explains the high effectiveness of **Model.pkl** (Extra Trees), while their removal leads to significantly lower metrics and a different distribution of important features, with Adaoost proving to be the best classifier in the pipeline without these variables.
 For these reasons, interpretable models (XAIModel and AltXAIModel) and an alternative pipeline (AltModel and AltXAIModel) that exclude the three scores were developed to assess the robustness and clinical plausibility of the predictions.

 Many columns have missing values, and the missingness pattern is often not *MCAR* (Missing Completely At Random).
 In fact, CSF and PET values are more often missing in healthy subjects or at certain visits.
 For example, *ABETA*, *TAU*, and *PTAU* have many missing values and are not so irrelevant in the diagnosis of Alzheimer's disease.
-This forces us to impute *NULL* values and potentially increase noise in the dataset.
+This forces us to impute *NULL* values and potentially increases noise in the dataset.

-Despite size limitations, the reliance on a few highly predictive cognitive scores, and the large amount of *NULL* values, the study retains methodological value and potential for application.
+Despite size limitations, reliance on a few highly predictive cognitive scores, and the large amount of *NULL* values, the study retains methodological value and potential for application.
 The models can be useful as support tools (for example, risk stratification, imputation of missing diagnoses, or prioritized screening), not as a substitute for clinical assessment.
 Their use must be subject to external validation, calibration of the operating thresholds and post-deploy monitoring.

 ### Improvements for Future Works
 To improve the study, increasing the size and variability of the data is a priority: integrating future ADNI4 entries into ADNIMERGE and, if possible, compatible external cohorts would increase statistical power and generalizability.